Is 496 a good credit score?

 Most auto lenders will not lend to someone with a 496 score.
-If you are able to get approved for an auto loan with a 496 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 496 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 How to Improve a 496 Credit Score

 A poor credit score often reflects a history of credit mistakes or errors.
 For example, you may have some missed payments, charges offs, foreclosures, and even a bankruptcy showing up on your credit report.
 It’s also possible that you simply haven’t built credit at all.
 No credit is pretty much the same as bad credit.